 - 2 medium carrots peeled and diced

 - 1 large red, yellow, or orange bell pepper stemmed, seeded, and diced

 - 2 quarts (8 cups) Imagine® Organic Vegetable Broth

-- 1 (15-ounce) can Northern white beans, rinsed, and drained
+- 1 (15 oz) can Northern white beans, rinsed, and drained rinsed well and drained

-- 1 bunch (roughly 8 ounces) curly kale, stems discarded and leaves chopped
+- 1 bunch (8 oz) curly kale stems discarded and leaves chopped

 - kosher salt

 - Prepare the Soup: Heat two tablespoons of extra virgin olive oil in a large soup pot over medium heat.
 Add the onions and sauté for 4 to 6 minutes, stirring frequently, until softened.
 Add the garlic and continue sautéing for another minute or so, stirring continuously, until fragrant.